Oryss/symfony-docs/setup.rst

 A good security practice is to execute this command regularly to be able to update or replace compromised dependencies as soon as possible.
-The security check is done locally by cloning the public `PHP security advisories database`_, so your ``composer.lock`` file is not sent on the network.
+The security check is done locally by cloning the public `Base de données de conseils de sécurité PHP`_, so your ``composer.lock`` file is not sent on the network.

 .. tip::